robrien20/ESP8266-7-Segment-Clock/README.md

 <h2>Instructions:</h2>

 1. If you do not have an arduino IDE installed, download latest [Arduino IDE](https://www.arduino.cc/en/software)
-2. Open the source code, update SSID/Password
+2. Open the source code, update SSID/Password, install any dependencies
-3. Send to your esp8266
+3. Send to esp8266

 <h2>To do:</h2>